School of Nursing

 - Stage Three: Formal Application to the Nursing Major Degree Program

-Prospective nursing students must apply for and be granted regular admission to the University.
-Students should indicate they want enroll in the pre-BSN program.
+Prospective nursing students must apply for and be granted admission to the University.
+Students should indicate they want enroll in the pre-nursing program.

-Students who wish to enter the Pre-Licensure BSN program must make an appointment with the Nursing adviser to make a plan for completing the course requirements for general education and nursing support courses.
+Students who wish to enter the Pre-Licensure BSN program must make an appointment with the Nursing adviser.
 All general education courses and nursing support courses must be satisfactorily completed by date due.

 Students who wish to apply for admission to the Nursing major as an Pre-Licensure (Basic BSN) nursing student must: